2023 Best Allied Health Professions Schools in the Great Lakes Region

 Read full report on Allied Health Professions at Madison Area Technical College

-Cardinal Stritch University came in at #17 in this year’s edition of the Best Allied Health Professions Schools in the Great Lakes Region ranking.
-Located in the large suburb of Milwaukee, Cardinal Stritch is a private not-for-profit college with a small student population.
+Cardinal Stritch University landed the #17 spot in the 2023 rankings for the best allied health professions programs.
+Located in the suburb of Milwaukee, Cardinal Stritch is a private not-for-profit school with a small student population.

 Ohio Dominican University did quite well in this year’s ranking of the best schools for allied health professions students.
 It came in at #18 on the list.
-Located in the large city of Columbus, ODU is a private not-for-profit school with a small student population.
+Located in the city of Columbus, ODU is a private not-for-profit school with a small student population.

-Siena Heights University did quite well in this year’s ranking of the best schools for allied health professions students.
-It came in at #19 on the list.
+Siena Heights University came in at #19 in this year’s edition of the Best Allied Health Professions Schools in the Great Lakes Region ranking.
 Siena Heights University is a small private not-for-profit school located in the distant town of Adrian.

 After completing their degree, allied health graduates from Siena Heights University carry an average student debtload of $25,000.